scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 ## *Apply* and *Applicative*

-Cartesians aren't mentioned frequently in the wider functional programming literature.
+Semigroupals aren't mentioned frequently in the wider functional programming literature.
 They provide a subset of the functionality of a related type class called an *applicative functor* ("applicative" for short).

-Cartesians and applicatives effectively provide alternative encodings of the notion of "zipping" values.
+`Semigroupal` and `Applicative` effectively provide alternative encodings of the notion of "zipping" or joining values.
-Both encodings are introduced in the [same 2008 paper][link-applicative-programming] by Conor McBride and Ross Paterson.
+Both encodings are introduced in the [same 2008 paper][link-applicative-programming] by Conor McBride and Ross Paterson[^semigroupal-monoidal].

+[^semigroupal-monoidal]: Semigroupal is referred to as "monoidal" in the paper.

-Cats models `Applicatives` using two type classes.
+Cats models applicatives using two type classes.
-The first, `Apply`, extends `Cartesian` and `Functor` and adds an `ap` method that applies a parameter to a function within a context.
+The first, `Apply`, extends `Semigroupal` and `Functor` and adds an `ap` method that applies a parameter to a function within a context.
 The second, `Applicative` extends `Apply`,